Probabilistic Textual Time Series Depression Detection: Experiments

 \subsection{Experimental Setup}

-\paragraph{Implementation.} All models are implemented in PyTorch \cite{paszke2019pytorch}.
-Padding, batching, and masking ensure that variable-length sequences do not affect loss or metric computations.

-\paragraph{Hardware.} Training is performed on a single NVIDIA A100-SXM4-80GB GPU with 80GB of GDDR6 VRAM, using CUDA version 12.2.

-\paragraph{Runtime.} Training PTTSD for 50 epochs on a single NVIDIA A100–80 GB takes \textasciitilde2h 23min in wall-clock time (\(\approx\)172 s per epoch).
-The model has a total 2,703,403 trainable parameters.

 \paragraph{Data Splits.} We follow the official training, validation, and test splits provided with each dataset.
 For E-DAIC, the data is partitioned into 163 training, 56 validation, and 56 test participants.
 For DAIC-WOZ, the official splits include 107 training, 35 validation, and 56 test participants.
-As described in Section~\ref{sec:data}, all audio is re-transcribed using WhisperX to improve transcription quality and alignment over the original transcripts.
+E-DAIC audio is re-transcribed using WhisperX to improve transcription quality and alignment over the original transcripts to allow for better uncertainty quantification, which is the main focus of our study.
+To ensure fair comparison with prior work that used the original transcripts, we additionally report results on the unaltered E-DAIC transcripts in Appendix~\ref{app:original_transcripts}.

 \paragraph{Evaluation Metrics.} We evaluate models on both the validation and held-out test sets using mean squared error (MSE) and root mean squared error (RMSE).
-These metrics quantify average prediction error, with RMSE placing greater emphasis on larger errors due to its squaring operation.
-This makes RMSE particularly useful for identifying models that minimize not just average error, but also variance in error magnitude.
+MSE and RMSE quantify average prediction error, with RMSE placing greater emphasis on larger errors due to its squaring operation.
+RMSE is particularly useful for identifying models that minimize not only average error but also the variance in error magnitude.
 When modeling predictive uncertainty, we additionally report negative log-likelihood (NLL).
-All metrics are computed over valid (non-padded) utterances only.

-\paragraph{Reproducibility.} All preprocessing steps, model configurations, and training scripts are made publicly available on GitHub.\footnote{\url{https://github.com/someonedoing-research/PTTSD} } To account for variability due to random initialization, we report average performance over three runs with different seeds.
+\paragraph{Reproducibility.} All preprocessing steps, model configurations, and training scripts are made publicly available on GitHub.\footnote{\url{https://github.com/smidtfab/PTTSD} } To account for variability due to random initialization, we report average performance over three runs with different seeds.